Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 December 23, 2025 by

-Perfect Cacio e Pepe: The Traditional Roman Recipe with LAPA Pecorino PDO
+Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 LAPA - finest italian food GmbH, Paul Teodorescu

-Perfect Cacio e Pepe: The Original Roman Recipe
+Perfect Cacio e Pepe: The Authentic Roman Recipe

 The Paradox of Simplicity

-Cacio e Pepe is the most emblematic dish of Roman cuisine: only 3 ingredients, but considered one of the most difficult to execute perfectly.
-A dish that has made starred chefs cry and triumphed in the hands of Roman grandmothers.
+Cacio e Pepe is the defining dish of Roman cuisine: only 3 ingredients, yet regarded as one of the most technically demanding pastas to execute perfectly.
+A dish that has humbled Michelin-starred chefs and that Roman home cooks master with ease.

-Cacio e Pepe = Cheese (Pecorino) + Black Pepper + Cooking Water
+Cacio e Pepe = Cheese (Pecorino) + Black Pepper + Pasta Water

-No added fat, no eggs, no tricks.
+No added fat, no eggs, no shortcuts.
 Only technique.

 History of Cacio e Pepe